robertocosta/uep/README.md

 # Unequal error protection

 ## Dependencies
-* GCC >= 4.9.2
+* GCC >= 6.3
-* Python >= 3.4.2 with development headers
+* CMake >= 3.2
-* Boost test library >= 1.55
+* Boost libraries >= 1.62
+* Protobuf library and compiler

-On Debian Jessie the required packages can be installed by running `sudo apt-get install build-essential python3-dev libboost-all-dev`
+On Debian Stretch the required packages can be installed by running `sudo apt-get install build-essential cmake libboost-all-dev protobuf-compiler libprotobuf-dev libpthread-stubs0-dev`

 ## Build
-This project uses the [waf](https://waf.io/) build system.
-To compile the project run, in the main directory
+This project uses the [CMake](https://cmake.org/) build system.
+To compile the project inside a subdirectory named `build` run, in the project's main directory
-* `./waf configure`
-* `./waf build`
+* `mkdir build && cd build`
+* `cmake ..`
+* `make`

-The compiled binaries will be in the `build` directory.
+The compiled binaries will be in the `build/src` and `build/test` subdirectories.

-To avoid having to call the build script from the project's main directory you can copy `utils/waf` to `~/bin/waf`.
-Then the build script can be called from any subdirectory of the project as `waf`.

 ## Test
-The automated unit tests can be run with `./waf test`.
+The automated unit tests can be run with `make test` from the `build` directory.